-If you suspect any overwatering then you must check the moisture levels in the soil immediately.
+If you suspect that overwatering is the cause of the yellow leaves on your Prayer Plant then you must check the moisture levels in the soil immediately.
 Waterlogged soil also gives off quite a damp and musty smell so get up close to your Prayer Plant and check for any smells.

 If the soil is very soggy then replace it immediately rather than waiting for it to dry out naturally.
-This will prevent any further damage to the roots and will allow them to slowly recover.
+This will prevent any further damage to the roots and more yellow leaves from developaing and will allow them to slowly recover.
 Check out our guide to handling root rot for more information.

 Sometimes it may not be your watering schedule that is causing the yellow leaves on your Prayer Plant, but the poor draining of the soil and pot.
 You can very easily increase the amount of drainage in your Prayer Plant’s soil by mixing in a small amount of perlite, this will make it far easier for water to flow through and out of the drainage holes of your pots (you should also check to make sure your pots have drainage holes).
 Another easy solution is to add a few small stones to the bottom of your pot which will make sure the drainage holes don’t get blocked by soil.

 Terracotta pots are also great at regulating the moisture in the soil as they are permeable.
-This means that some of the water escapes through the sides of the pot.
-So sometimes it is worth investing a little more in terracotta pots to make sure that the roots of your Prayer Plant are not sitting in too much water.
-(Terracotta pots also look great so that’s an added bonus!)
+This means that some of the water escapes through the sides of the pot which will go a long way to preventing yellow leaves caused by root rot.

 Another cause of yellow leaves in Prayer Plants is sunburn.
 This can happen if the plant is exposed to too much bright direct sunlight.
 Prayer Plants have quite delicate leaves and so don’t do very well in intense light.
 Sunburn will show itself in patches of yellow across the leaves.
 Unfortunately, these patches are irreversible so you are best trimming them off if the leaves are quite severely damaged.